KhadarSV/olist-ecommerce-sales-data-analytics/README.md

 **Note**: The dataset and Power BI files are large in size.
 To view them properly, please download or click on "View Raw" when accessing these files.

-## Usage
-1. Clone the repository
-2. Open the Power BI dashboard to explore business metrics
-3. Refer to the Python notebooks for analytical methodologies
-4. Review the PDF report for comprehensive insights

 ## Conclusion
 This project demonstrates how business intelligence techniques can transform raw e-commerce data into strategic insights, enabling better decision-making for sales optimization, customer satisfaction improvement, and logistical planning.